 To be considered for admission, students are required to have:

 - Bachelor's Degree from a U.S. regionally accredited college or university

 - Verification Statement of Completion of (or Declaration of Intent to Complete) a Didactic Program in Dietetics (DPD) from an institution accredited by the Accreditation Council for Education in Nutrition and Dietetics of the Academy of Nutrition and Dietetics.
 (Students who are in their final months of study are eligible to apply.)

 - Cumulative GPA of at least 3.0 based on a 4.0 scale

 - GRE -- General test scores sent to UNMC Institution Code 6896, Nutrition Department Code 0214

 For information on how to apply to the Medical Nutrition Internship Program, visit the "How to Apply" website.
 For information on application deadlines and interview dates, visit the "Application Deadline" website.

-Graduates of the 11-month program are well prepared for careers in dietetics and nutrition and are eligible to take the national registration examination for dietitians administered by the Commission on Dietetic Registration, the credentialing agency for the Academy of Nutrition and Dietetics.
+Graduates of the Medical Nutrition program are well prepared for careers in dietetics and nutrition and are eligible to take the national registration examination for dietitians administered by the Commission on Dietetic Registration, the credentialing agency for the Academy of Nutrition and Dietetics.

 About the Profession